It's one of these bundlers of campaign contributions.

 And that's not you.

-And I it frightens me.
+It frightens me.

-Uh well, you're golf.
+Well, you're golf.

-You constantly talk about your golf and how you go to Hawaii and and uh how your friends and you smoke at your cigars with your friends and your wealthy friends, and you uh you're constantly talking about your private life.
+You constantly talk about your golf and how you go to Hawaii and how you're friends and you smoke at your cigars with your friends and your wealthy friends.

-And uh, you know, maybe I'm maybe I'm off kilter.
+And, you know, maybe I'm off-kilter.

 I'll be willing to admit it.

-But what about my private life have I said recently that shocked you?
+Well, what about my private life have I said recently that shocked you?

 There's too many things to talk about.

-Well, no, because I don't I mean, I'm very guarded and private about my private life.
+Well, no, because I don't, I mean, I'm very guarded and private about my private life.

-You're not, you're not private at all.
+You're not private at all.

-It's it's as if you have taken yourself seriously rather than say, hey, this show is not about Rush Limbaugh.
+It's as if you have taken yourself seriously rather than say, hey, this show is not about Rush Limbaugh.

 This show is about everything going on in the world, not around me.